Trikke76/Zabbix-Book/docs/index.md

 # What version of Zabbix is used in this book ?

 Since we are almost at the release of Zabbix 7, I will focus on version 7 since it will be the new LTS.
 It should also apply to most other versions but of course there will be minor changes.
-In the future, if there is enough support from the community to update this book together with it would be great if we could build a book for every LTS version available.
+In the future, if there is enough support from the community to update this book together, it would be great if we could build a book for every LTS version available.

 # How to use this book ?